Sunday, April 27, 2014

 The film is shot in the now overused "shaky cam" style with the camera bouncing around and following the squad to give it a look of "you are there" realism.
 At times the camera is so shaky it's almost impossible to figure out exactly who the marines are shooting at with the spastic camera racing around all over the place.

-OK, this film is essentially Independence Day crossed with every war movie cliche I ever sat through.
+OK, his film is essentially Independence Day crossed with every war movie cliche I ever sat through.
 My expectations for this film were so low I actually kind of enjoyed it for the most part.
 I just waited to see when they would dredge up the next film trope which was kind of fun.

 1985 - MAD MAX BEYOND THUNDERDOME, the third in the Mel Gibson series.